cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 - The `destChannel` identifies the channel end on the receiving chain.
 - The `data` is an opaque value which can be defined by the application logic of the associated modules.

+Note that a `Packet` is never directly serialised.
+Rather it is an intermediary structure used in certain function calls that may need to be created or processed by modules calling the IBC handler.

 An `OpaquePacket` is a packet, but cloaked in an obscuring data type by the host state machine, such that a module cannot act upon it other than to pass it to the IBC handler.
 The IBC handler can cast a `Packet` to an `OpaquePacket` and vice versa.

 ```typescript